 Data should be collected continually at the facility level and aggregated periodically, preferably monthly or quarterly.
-The most recent monthly or quarterly data should be used for annual reporting.
+The most recent monthly or quarterly data with the count of the number of people currently on treatment should be used for annual reporting.

-- 0-14 years for children, and 15 years and older by sex (men and women) for adults; data reported for unknown age or sex should be allocated to the age and sex disaggregated data cells using the same distribution of the data with known age and sex.
-These adjustments should be noted in the box providing additional information. - As available.
-Disaggregation by detailed age and sex: <1 year, 1-4 years, 5-9 years and 10-14 years for children; and 15-19 years, 20-24 years, 25-49 years and 50+ years by sex (men and women) for adults. - Public or private sector - Cities and other administrative areas of importance - Numbers of people newly initiating antiretroviral therapy during the current reporting year (these data should be available from the same sources as the total number of people receiving antiretroviral therapy).
+- 0-14 years for children, and 15 years and older by sex (men and women) for adults.
+Data reported for unknown age or sex should be allocated to the age- and sex- disaggregated data cells using the same distribution of the data with known age and sex. - As available.
+Disaggregation by detailed age and sex: <1 year, 1-4 years, 5-9 years and 10-14 years for children; and 15-19 years, 20-24 years, 25-49 years and 50+ years by sex (men and women) for adults; by gender (men, women, other gender) for adults. - Cities and other administrative areas of importance. - Numbers of people newly initiating antiretroviral therapy during the current reporting year (these data should be available from the same sources as the total number of people receiving antiretroviral therapy).